-This post was written by Damon Lawrence, library technician 2, Indiana State Library.
+This blog post was written by Sylvia Watson, library law consultant and legal counsel, Indiana State Library.
 For more information, email Sylvia.